ckswilliams/modOpenREM/docs/startservices.rst

 .. note::

     Celery beat is only required if you are using the :ref:`nativestore`.
 Please read the warnings there before deciding if you need to run Celery beat.
-At thie current time, using a third party DICOM store service is recommended for most users.
+At the current time, using a third party DICOM store service is recommended for most users.
 See the :doc:`netdicom` documentation for more details

 Celery beat is a scheduler.
 If it is running, then every 60 seconds a task is run to check if any of the DICOM